komi786/cde_mapper/README.md

 ## Usage

 Running Experiments on NCBI Dataset
-Below are examples of how to run experiments using the {NCBI} dataset or anyother dataset with CT_Mapper.
+Below are examples of how to run experiments using the {NCBI} dataset or anyother dataset with CDE-Mapper.
 These examples demonstrate both standard inference and using the LLAMA3.1 model for enhanced performance.

 ## Standard Inference: To perform standard inference on the BC5CDR-Disease dataset, use the following command:
 ```